Abh1nav-V3rma/IotProj/README.md

 To know about docker installation check [this](https://docs.docker.com/engine/install/)

-This project was done under the mentorship of Prof. Tarachand Amgoth, students:
+This project was done under the mentorship of Prof. Tarachand Amgoth, students: [@TheAlpha16](https://github.com/TheAlpha16) and [@JBadgujar](https://github.com/JBadgujar)
-Abhinav
-Megh Gupta
-Daivik Naagar
-Kartikey Mehta